wfp/editorial-guide/reference-1-wordindex.md

 * complementary = additional
 * complimentary = conveying compliment, as a gift
 * corporate partnership strategy
-* corporate results framework [caps to be used when referring to Corporate Results Framework (2017-2021)]
+* corporate results framework (Corporate Results Framework when used in the title of a specific framework (e.g. Corporate Results Framework (2017-2021)
 * corporate risk register
 * cost recovery
 * cost–benefit analysis